GodotSteam/GodotSteam-Docs/docs/contribute/rules.md

 When modifying the code to any of GodotSteam branches, there is a convention we try to keep.
 Honestly, it is a hodge-podge of styles:

+- [x] All Steamworks function names retain Valve's style except the first letter is lowercase.
+Example: SetAchievements = setAchievements
-- [x] Use camel-case for all function names.
-We mostly follow Valve's lead with this instead of Godot's, but we have discussed changing it.
+- [x] Use snake-case for all other function names; similar to how Godot does it.
 - [x] Use snake-case for all signal names, variables, and arguments.

 ### Compile It